apache/doris-website/versioned_docs/version-1.2/sql-manual/sql-reference/Data-Manipulation-Statements/Load/BROKER-LOAD.md

   - `exec_mem_limit`

-    Import memory limit.
+    Load memory limit.
 Default is 2GB.
 The unit is bytes.

   - `strict_mode`